 Yes.
 Blackberries are round and sometimes they are quite firm—two qualities that can increase the risk of choking.
-Smash the berries or cut them lengthwise into quarters before serving to young babies to reduce the risk.
+To reduce the risk, mash the berries before serving.
 As always, make sure you create a safe eating environment for your baby, stay nearby at meal time, and check out our age-appropriate serving suggestions.

 Are blackberries a common allergen?

 No. Reported cases of blackberry allergy are limited and blackberry allergies are generally uncommon.4 As you would when introducing any new food, offer a small quantity at first and watch closely as your baby eats.
 If there is no adverse reaction, gradually increase the serving size over future meals.

 How do you prepare blackberries for babies with baby-led weaning?